mzettersten/apg-non-adjacent/README.md

 # apg-non-adjacent
-Stimuli, data, and analysis scripts for APG non-adjacent dependency learning study:
+Stimuli, data, and analysis scripts for APG non-adjacent dependency learning study.

 Tuning in to non-adjacencies: Exposure to learnable patterns supports discovering otherwise difficult structures (Zettersten, Potter, and Saffran)